-The panel agreed that SPC.51, Public Space Protection Order (PSPO), and SPC.49, call-in on selective licensing, were now complete and could be removed from the tracking report.
+The panel agreed that SPC.51, Public Space Protection Order (PSPO) and SPC.49 call-in on selective licensing were now complete and could be removed from the tracking report.

-At SPC.22, the Council registering to become a housing provider, it was agreed that this remain on tracking to monitor progress.
+At SPC.22, the Council registering to become a housing provider it was agreed that this remains on tracking to monitor progress.

-RESOLVED - That the tracking report be noted and that items SPC.51 and SPC.49 be marked as complete and be removed from the tracking document.
+RESOLVED - That the tracking report be noted and that SPC.51, Public Space Protection Orders and SPC.49 call-in on selective licensing be marked as complete and be removed from the tracking document.

-SPC.63 2024/25 QUARTER THREE COUNCIL PLAN RESOURCES AND FINANCE PERFORMANCE REPORT
+SPC.63 2024/25 Q3 COUNCIL PLAN RESOURCES AND FINANCE PERFORMANCE REPORT